OpenSatKit/cfsat/README.md

     sudo ./core-cpu1

 ## Run Python Ground System Applcation
-In a new terminal window run the Ground System application and establish telemetry flow:
+In a new terminal window, starting in the directory where you issued the git clone, run the Ground System application and establish telemetry flow:

     cd cfsat/gnd-sys/app
     . ./setvars.sh